PepperWatch/rust/README.md

     // Get earnings balance for specific wallet GetBalance { addr: Addr },

+    // Get minimum price to be set for per-view purchase.
+Default is 0 (no minimum) GetMinimumPrice { },

     // Get price to watch NFT with if of `media` GetPrice { media: Addr },